veeplay/docs/docs/video-guides/how-video-streaming-works.md

 # Video Streaming, Visually Explained

-Just upload the MP4 to S3 and we're done, right?
-We wish it was that easy.
+Just upload the MP4 to S3, and we're done, right?
+We wish it were that easy.
+On all but the most straightforward use cases, you'll need to consider the user experience across multiple platforms, devices, and network conditions.
+This is exactly what video streaming technologies set out to achieve.

 ## Progressive Download